Workers’ Compensation Process

 For example, there have been a number of changes to the California workers’ compensation process in recent years.
 These changes can make it more difficult for you to get the medical treatment you deserve, especially if you are attempting the process alone.
 Now more than ever, it takes a skilled attorney to ensure that you receive the full benefits to which you are entitled.

-At Butler Viadro, LLP, we guide our clients through the entire workers’ compensation process, from the initial filing to the final resolution.
+At Viadro Law, LLP, we guide our clients through the entire workers’ compensation process, from the initial filing to the final resolution.
 If you have suffered an injury in the workplace, please contact our Oakland law office.

 The Workers’ Compensation Claims Process